This gluten free tabouli recipe uses protein-rich quinoa instead of the traditional bulgur wheat to create a fresh and delicious Mediterranean salad.

 What is Quinoa?

-I’ll be up front – chopping 2 cups of the fresh parsley for this tabouli salad is harder than you’d think.
+I’ll be up front – chopping 2 cups of the fresh parsley is harder than you’d think.
 You need a lot of parsley to equal two cups!
 Be sure to grab two whole bunches of it.
 But if you have a food processor, it will make the chopping part a breeze.

 Then, you’ll also need to chop the tomatoes and green onions.
 The quinoa is easy to cook on the stovetop, or you can buy it in a microwavable steamer bag.

-Then, simply combine all of your ingredients and boom – tabouli salad.
+Then, simply combine all of your ingredients in a large mixing bowl and enjoy.

-- Use it to accompany grilled meats, poultry and seafood
+- Serve it as a side salad for grilled meats, poultry and seafood

 - Put a few spoonfuls on top of rich pastas or potato dishes